 The Tunnel of Trees will carry you 20 miles north to Cross Village.
-The designated route ends here, but the adventurous can continue on to Wilderness State Park.
-This sprawling preserve features miles of shoreline, extensive hiking trails, and opportunities for kayaking and canoeing on Big Stone Bay.
+The scenic route ends here, but the adventurous can continue on M-119 to Wilderness State Park.
+This preserve features miles of shoreline, extensive hiking trails, and kayaking and canoeing on Big Stone Bay.

 Kettle Moraine Scenic Drive

-On the other side of Lake Michigan is the great state of Wisconsin.
+On the other side of Lake Michigan is Wisconsin.
 Natural beauty abounds and the Kettle Moraine Scenic Drive is a prime example.
 This route extends for 115 miles through astonishing swatches of orange and yellow.

-As you pass by villages and communities, you’ll make your way down to Whitewater Lake, a perfect place to relax at the beach.
-If you’re looking for hiking trails, the lake is adjacent to the Kettle Moraine State Forest, a paradise filled with fall foliage.
+The scenic stretch begins in Elkhart Lake, then winds south through golden hues and glacial rock formations through the Wisconsin forest.
+At the end of your drive, you’ll reach Whitewater Lake, a perfect place to relax at the beach.
+If you’re looking for hiking trails, the lake is adjacent to the Kettle Moraine State Forest.

 John James Audubon State Park

-Nestled near the Ohio River is John James Audubon State Park, a scenic retreat in Kentucky that’s just an hour away from Santa Claus, Indiana.
-A park, nature center, and museum celebrate the namesake naturalist whose works are housed on-site.
-The trails of this park are interconnected, allowing you to customize the length from a short walk to a steadier hike of a couple miles.
+Nestled near the Ohio River is John James Audubon State Park, a retreat in Kentucky that’s just one hour away from Santa Claus, Indiana.

-For a family-friendly jaunt, try out the Woodpecker Trail and loop back around using the Kentucky Coffee Tree Trail, giving you an easy hike of about one mile.
-For a longer route, try out the Wilderness Trail, which can be accessed from Warbler Road.
-This trail connects to the 1.3-mile Back Country Trail, providing a good opportunity to get the blood pumping.
+For a family-friendly jaunt, try out the Woodpecker Trail and loop back around using the Kentucky Coffee Tree Trail.
+For a longer route, take the Wilderness Trail, which can be accessed from Warbler Road.
+The trail connects to the 1.3-mile Back Country Trail, offering even more hiking.

-While here, be sure to check out the renowned museum and nature center.
-You’ll be able to view original artwork from John James Audubon, while also getting a personal view of nature in the soundproof wildlife observation room.
+Be sure to check out the renowned museum and nature center.
+You can view original artwork from John James Audubon and a personal view of nature in the wildlife observation room.

 Geneva State Park

-If you don’t own a boat or want another option, give Lakeshore Kayak Rental a call.
+If you don’t own a boat, give Lakeshore Kayak Rental a call.
 They offer kayak, canoe, and paddleboat rentals with two trip options that include transportation.